Use-case descriptions

 Normal flow:

-- Steven speaks game commands into the microphone.
+- Developer speaks game commands into the microphone.

-- The game command is interpreted and inputed to the game.
+- The game command is interpreted and inputted to the game.

-- Steven receives a confidence level from the API that determines how confident the API was in choosing that command based on synonyms to a known command.
+- Developer receives a confidence level from the API that determines how confident the API was in choosing that command based on synonyms to a known command.

 - This allows him to have control over which commands are recognized as valid game inputs. ensuring that only reliable commands can affect the gameplay.